 This is the risk that fluctuations in foreign exchange rates may create an unexpected, or unbudgeted, burden on the Council's finances.
-In order to mitigate this risk the Councils investments are restricted to sterling, however, it does have access to real-time market advice from its external fund managers which will enable it to assess any potential risks arising and to take any necessary action.
+In order to mitigate this risk the Councils investments are restricted to sterling, however, it does have access to real-time market advice from its external advisors which will enable it to assess any potential risks arising and to take any necessary action.

-INFLATION RISK MANAGEMENT TMP 1 (5)
+INFLATION RISK MANAGEMENT TMP1 (5)